bradley-woods/tech230-aws/aws-ec2-setup.md

     If all was successful, you should now be logged in to your first EC2 instance!

-## Setting up Nginx Server on AWS EC2
+## Setting up an Nginx Web Server on an EC2 Instance

 1. Next, follow the steps outlined previously ([tech230-vagrant-intro](https://github.com/bradley-woods/tech230-vagrant-intro)) to install and run an Nginx web server.
 In total, the following commands should be entered into the terminal: